KediDili/VanillaPlusProfessions/features.md

 Tappers work faster.
 All tappers will output %20 faster.

 For Mod Authors: If you add custom tappers, add ``tapper_multiplier_<speed>`` context tag to your item.
-Vanilla takes the speed bit and sets the minutes-until-ready to `` daysUntilReady * 1 / speed``.
+Vanilla takes the speed bit and sets the minutes-until-ready to ``daysUntilReady x 1 / speed`` .
 You can use the ``HasProfession`` token to see if the player has the profession.
 ### Orchardist (Lv15)
 Tappers give double harvest.

 For Mod Authors: There's nothing you need to do to add compatibility with this profession.
 ### Ranger (Lv15)
 Forest forage worth more.
+The prices will be doubled.

+For Mod Authors: If you add custom forage, make its category -81 (greens category) and add the ``forage_item`` context tag if you want it to be affected by this.
 ### Adventurer (Lv15)
 Non-forest forage worth more.
+The prices will be doubled.

+For Mod Authors: If you add custom forage, make its category -23 ("to-be sold at Willy's" category) OR add any of ``forage_item_beach``, ``forage_item_secret``, ``forage_item_mines`` context tags if you want it to be affected by this.
 ### Gleaner (Lv15)
 Crop seeds can be found as forage.

+Any vanilla seed may be found during their growing seasons in Forest, Mountain and Backwoods.
+(VPP will only affect vanilla seeds, but other mods can add theirs too.)

+For Mod Authors: If you add custom crops, you can add your seeds as forage with a chance of 0.1, if you wish.

 ### Wayfarer (Lv15)
 Chance for forage to be found out of season.

+Any vanilla forage may be found OUT OF their regular seasons as well, for example a Holly may appear in Summer, Fall and Spring as well with this profession.
+VPP affects only vanilla forage on its own, but other mods may add theirs too.

+For Mod Authors: If you add custom forage, you can add your forage with a chance of 0.1 out of their regular seasons, if you wish.

 ### Foraging-Fishing (Lv20)
 Every four days, a randomly-selected forage item will be able to summon fishing bubbles when tossed in the water.

 For Mod Authors: If you want your forage to be included by this, make sure it has the ``forage_item`` context tag.
 If you want your forage to be excluded, make sure it has ``vpp_forageThrowGame_banned`` context tag.

 ### Foraging-Combat (Lv20)
 Off-screen monsters can be tracked.
 Similar to the Tracker Profession in vanilla, when you choose this profession you'll be shown small and moving red arrows that points at monsters.